collaborativebioinformatics/DSVifier/README.md

 # DSVifier

 ## What's the problem?
 Mixed tissue samples contain a variety of variants.
 While many of these variants are legitimate biological signal, not all variants should necessarily be implicated in the diease of interest.
 The objective of this project is to take annotated variants from mixed tissue samples and identify variants that are likely associated with the disease being studied while accounting for confounding effects, such as population stratification.

 ## Why should we solve it?
 Associating variants with a particular disease enhances our understanding of its genetic provenance.
 More practically, variants from mixed samples can guide clinicians during diagnosis and treatment, and aid drug developers in the identification of gene targets.

 ## Workflow Diagram
 ![Workflow Diagram](images/workflow_v5.png "Workflow Diagram")

 ## How to use ?
+This pipeline performs two different analyses: one with Somalier and one with CAVIAR.
+Both tools consume VCF files output by the [Trinity CTAT pipeline](https://github.com/collaborativebioinformatics/expressed-variant-impact).
+The data output by Somalier can be used to extract informative sites, evaluate relatedness of variants, and perform quality-control.
-This pipeline is conceived to be used with the data generated with the [Trinity CTAT pipeline](https://github.com/collaborativebioinformatics/expressed-variant-impact).
-The output data can then be used by the [viravate2 pipeline](https://github.com/collaborativebioinformatics/viravate2) and integrated in clinical reports with the [snpReportR](https://github.com/collaborativebioinformatics/expressed-variant-reporting).
+It can also be integrated in clinical reports with the [snpReportR](https://github.com/collaborativebioinformatics/expressed-variant-reporting).

-The `Somalier`can allow to identify sample swaps or duplicates in a file [@pedersenSomalierRapidRelatedness2020].
-It will also give information on the ancestry or relatedness of the samples if the dataset is big enough >1000 samples.
-GWAS need a relatively important set of data to give accurate results (>10000).
+The data output by CAVIAR can be used to evaluate which variants are likely casual and can be used in downstream analyses, such as the [viravate2 pipeline](https://github.com/collaborativebioinformatics/viravate2).

 ### Dependencies
 * [GLnexus](https://github.com/dnanexus-rnd/GLnexus)